paradigm-lab/GoLang-Programmers/booking-app/README.md

 -> Like variable name, you should give a function a descriptive name -> Call the function by its name, whenever you want to execute this block of code -> Every program has at least one function, which is the main() function

+-> Function is only executed, when "called"!
+-> You can call a function as many times you want
+-> So a function is also used to reduce code duplication